[Minor revision–posted 5/22/20 (replaces 2/23/15 edition)]

 Payments to employees are to be made through Payroll & Tax Services on regularly scheduled payrolls in accordance with OP 69.01, Distribution of Payroll Checks, and federal withholding tax and OASDI will be deducted from the payments for remittance to the appropriate taxing authority.

 Except as provided in section 4 below, the Independent Contractor Questionnaire (Attachment A) must be completed by all individuals and businesses operated as sole proprietorships that provide services to TTU.

 a.
 Payments to Individuals

 The questionnaire must be completed and signed by the individual.
-The account manager should review, sign, and submit the completed questionnaire with the TechBUY requisition for a payment that is to be made payable to an individual.
-The questionnaire will be reviewed and signed by FST prior to processing.
+The financial manager should review, sign, and submit the completed questionnaire with the TechBuy requisition for a payment that is to be made payable to an individual.
+The questionnaire will be reviewed and signed by Payroll & Tax Services prior to processing.

 b.
 Payments to Businesses Operated as Sole Proprietorships

-When preparing a request for a payment that is to be made payable to a business operated as a sole proprietorship, the account manager should check the independent contractor database (arranged by vendor name) maintained on the Administration and Finance Information Systems Management website (http://www.depts.ttu.edu/afism/IndContractorList/Contractor_List.aspx) to determine if a questionnaire is required.
+When preparing a request for a payment that is to be made payable to a business operated as a sole proprietorship, the financial manager should check the independent contractor database (arranged by vendor name) maintained on the Administration & Finance Information Systems Management website (https://apps.afism.ttu.edu/independentContractors/) to determine if a questionnaire is required.
 A questionnaire will be required by a business operated as a sole proprietorship either (1) annually or (2) per contract entered into with TTU, depending upon the circumstances.

 If required, the questionnaire must be completed and signed by the business owner.
-The account manager should review, sign, and submit the questionnaire with the TechBUY requisition.
-The questionnaire will be reviewed and signed by FST prior to processing.
+The financial manager should review, sign, and submit the questionnaire with the TechBuy requisition.
+The questionnaire will be reviewed and signed by Payroll & Tax Services prior to processing.